danfuzz/samizdat/README.md

 $
 ```

-As of this writing full build can take up to something like an hour on
+As of this writing, the full build can take up to something like an hour on
 mid-range personal computing hardware.
 Among its steps, the build consists of:

 * Compilation of the core runtime, into an executable binary.